Many

 as the current generation of digital designs.

-and most obvious systems was the echo room -- literally a
+of the simplest and most obvious systems was the echo room

-room, often tiled and full of ceramic sewer pipes to provide
+-- literally a room, often tiled and full of ceramic sewer

-a wealth of reflective surfaces.
-A loudspeaker generated the
+pipes to provide a wealth of reflective surfaces.
+A loudspeaker

-direct sound, and one or more microphones collected the resulting
+generated the direct sound, and one or more microphones collected

-reverberation.
-The echo room has the advantage that the reverb
+the resulting reverberation.
+The echo room has the advantage

-is naturally very complex, but it is also difficult to adjust,
+that the reverb is naturally very complex, but it is also

-to this day) is the plate.
-This employs a large sheet of metal
+popular to this day) is the plate.
+This employs a large sheet

-(typically 6ft by 4ft) suspended on springs within a sound-deadening
+of metal (typically 6ft by 4ft) suspended on springs within

-case as a reverberant space.
-A vibrating transducer feeds
+a sound-deadening case as a reverberant space.
+A vibrating

-plate's edges.
-A motorised damping plate parallel to the main
+bounce off the plate's edges.
+A motorised damping plate parallel

-one can be remotely positioned at varying distances to control
+to the main one can be remotely positioned at varying distances

 metallic, bright, sound quality which has become intimately